pagalvin/tsbook/chapter08_IntroToClasses.md

 -- video here that shows defining the bus object, creating a new instance and running it.
 Then, try to cirectly update the private property and show the error. show intellisense step by step.
 **video: chapter 9, intro to classes: Create a class and show private members

+TypeScript classes go much deeper than this.
+The next chapter takes that dive.

-  [footnote]1 These phrases, "passing messages" or "invoking functions" pretty much mean the same thing.
+[^footnote]: These phrases, "passing messages" or "invoking functions" pretty much mean the same thing.
 It can be helpful at times to view objects as living, breathing entities.
 This paradigm lends itself to the "passing messages" concept.